andreaUNAM/cringecentral/live_slug_reaction.md

 Cobb had to chuckle at that.
 The man was magnetic.
 He didn't realize it—he refused to realize it—but he was magnetic.
 He probably thought that with his armour and his Creed and his choice of career he was nothing but a distant, unreachable presence.
 But folks didn't need to see his face to see he was a kind man, to see in him an ally or even a friend.
 To understand his deadpan sense of humor.
 To imagine the twist of an irresistible smile.

-"But I do consider you my friend, Marshal," Mando added more softly (perhaps he had mistaken his laugh for agreement of his perceive lonely existence).
+"But I do consider you my friend, Marshal," Mando added more softly (perhaps he had mistaken his laugh for agreement of his perceived lonely existence).
 "And you are a great warrior, just like the rest of your townsfolk."

 Tapping his finger against the table to dissipate the sudden rush of emotions, Cobb looked down at his empty glass.
 "I'm happy to hear we are more than just some backwater pit stop to you, with your high-stake turf wars and galaxy-wide Jedi searches," he said, trying to strike the perfect balance in his tone between being earnest and not showing his hand.
 At least not fully.
 At least not yet.